charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 The "real" question of the book then becomes: why did the rise and spread of food production differ between continents?

 ![Wheat field](/files/guns-germs-steel/staples-isiana-caballero-4x3.png)
 <span class="figure-caption">Wheat and peas were domesticated in the Fertile Crescent about 10,000 years ago.
 Rice and soy were domesticated in China about the same time.
-Corn and beans were domesticated in the Americas, but not until much more recently.</span>
+Food production developed much later in the Americas and Sub-Saharan Africa.</span>

 Geography is a big factor.
 Eurasia is the largest continent by far.